The Wolves starting XI Newcastle United could face at St James’s Park

+Wolverhampton Wanderers face Newcastle United at St James’s Park this evening (8pm kick-off) - but how will they line-up?

-Eddie Howe’s side are desperate to halt a run of three consecutive Premier League defeats wh
+Eddie Howe’s side are desperate to halt a run of three consecutive Premier League defeats when they host Wolves.

 Bruno Lage’s side are still chasing the European places with seven games remaining but are without two key players.